srahman77/databrics/Delta Lake/DeltaLake notes.md

      *spark.databricks.delta.retentionDurationCheck.enabled to false.*
 # Liquid Clustering:
 * Delta Lake liquid clustering replaces table partitioning and ZORDER to simplify data layout decisions and optimize query performance.
+* You can say LC is an enhanced Zorder.
+LC uses an optimized hilbert curve and does better data layout then Zorder (this is not the only diff though)
+* Also, everytime you do optimization with zorder, it rewrites the whole table.
+And you have to keep on doing this optimiziation as after a few duration query will become slow.
+So its like a seesaw with zorder- full rewtrite-good performance-performance start to hit- full rewrite.
+LC avoids full rewrite.
+A stable Zcube will never get re-optimized
 * Liquid clustering provides flexibility to redefine clustering keys without rewriting existing data (e.g if you want to change the partition columns in a patiotoned table, you need to rewrite the whole table), allowing data layout to evolve alongside analytic needs over time.
 * Databricks recommends using Databricks Runtime 15.2 and above for all tables with liquid clustering enabled.
 * Row-level concurrency is generally available in Databricks Runtime 14.2 and above for all tables with deletion vectors enabled.